Conducttr/SkunkWrx/book/ISSUU/IssuuReader/README.md

 The PHP Oauth library is an open-source project and the original source can be found [here](https://code.google.com/p/oauth-php/)

 The SWFObject.js is an open-source project and the original source can be found [here](https://code.google.com/p/swfobject/)

-The NFC app is based on the example of Ralf Wondratschek.
-The original source can be found [here](http://code.tutsplus.com/tutorials/reading-nfc-tags-with-android--mobile-17278)